 The Answer form does not include some defenses which apply only to public and government subsidized housing.
-If you live in public or subsidized housing (including Section 8 housing), contact a lawyer or your local legal services office for help.
+If you live in public or subsidized housing (including Section 8 housing), contact a lawyer or your local legal services office at 1-(877) 696-6529 for help.